 The most common complaint of shoulder instability is weakness and reduced range of motion when the arm is in an overhead position.
 Repeated dislocations make instability worse, and you may have to curtail your activities, including skiing or snowboarding.
 Surgery is often the best way to deal with shoulder instability resulting from one or more dislocations.

 At IASM, we perform arthroscopic surgery to help resolve instability and allow you to return to the sport you love.
-This allows the doctor to stabilize the shoulder by repairing small tears in the ligaments without a large incision.
+This allows your San Francisco orthopedic surgeon to stabilize the shoulder by repairing small tears in the ligaments without a large incision.
 This solution can allow you to recover fully and return to skiing or snowboarding.

-If you have suffered a shoulder dislocation and are experiencing or are worried about shoulder instability, call our office at 415-230-3667 or book an appointment online.
+If you have suffered a shoulder dislocation and are experiencing or are worried about shoulder instability, call our office at 415-230-3667 or you can book an appointment online.

 You Might Also Enjoy...